svolain/push_swap/README.md

 ## Instructions

+The purpose is to have the data sorted from smallest to biggest integer.
-The set of instructions that the program is allowed to use in order to sort the data, using two stacks (stack a & stack b).
-The purpose is to have the data sorted into stack a from smallest to biggest integer.
+The set of instructions that the program is allowed to use in order to sort the data:

 sa (swap a): Swap the first 2 elements at the top of stack a.
             Do nothing if there is only one or no elements.